xarantolus/sensibleHub/README.md

     docker run -v"$(pwd):/config" -v"$(pwd)/data:/data" -p 128:128 -p 1280:1280 ghcr.io/xarantolus/sensiblehub:master

+The volume mounted at `/config` must contain a `config.json` file.
+To change the exposed ports, you can modify the first port (before the `:`) in the command to another port.

 <details>
 <summary>If no recent build is available, you can also build for yourself.</summary>